FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02a-loader-and-redirect-functions/README.md

 # 02a.
-Loader and Redirect
+Loader and Redirect Functions

 ## Starting Point